Davon-Rolage/KeywordShortener/README.md

 ## Limitations
-1. When you press a `Backspace` key even once, `self.current_word` is set to an empty string.
-It is an intentional behavior since there is no way for the script to know (without complicating the code) whether you previously selected the whole string with `Ctrl + A` for example, hence deleting not one, but multiple characters.
-1. Keywords are keyboard layout insensitive meaning that pynput only registers button pressing, not the actual value of the keys you are pressing, so `qwerty` and `йцукен` are considered the same keyword, because you need to press the same keys to type it:
+1. Keywords are keyboard layout insensitive meaning that pynput only registers button pressing, not the actual value of the keys you are pressing, so `qwerty` and `йцукен` will trigger the same keyword `qwerty`, because you need to press the same keys to type it:
 ```json
 {
     "yt": "youtube"
 }
 ```
-Here, if you type "не" ("yt" in Russian layout), the output will be "нщгегиу".
+Here, if you type "не" ("yt" in Russian layout), the output will be "нщгегиу" instead of "youtube".

 ## Custom Keyword Handler